buditanrim/buditanrim.github.io/_posts/2020-07-10-everyone-vs-specific.md

 Shopify makes commerce ecosystem for someone seeking for independence.

 If you think about it, no matter how common the item, there is always specific "someone" to target.
 A pen is a common thing we all have.
 But it created for a specific audience.
-An art student or a writer.
+An art student or a writer, for example.

 When designing a product or experience with your team, ask a question of who are we designing for.
 And be specific.